Thick Description

 2017

-A commissioned response to MUSCLE WIRE by Amy Ash and Emma Finn.
-MUSCLE WIRE was a research led residency and exhibition involving two contemporary artists, Amy Ash and Emma Finn, and a diverse group of A Level students from three south London Schools.
+A commissioned response to MUSCLE WIRE, a research-led residency and exhibition involving two contemporary artists, Amy Ash and Emma Finn, and a group of A Level students from three south London Schools.

 I am travelling through a foreign landscape, yet navigating familiar pathways.
 There is a silence and stillness around me.
 The flat plane beneath my feet is uninterrupted and stretches out towards the horizon.
 The only thing punctuating the space are marks in the earth apparently leading to more marks, and what appears to be detritus: fragments of material indexing past events without further explanation.
 Although it is obvious that I am alone, I gain a sense of previous occupation.